01rabbit/KaliPAKU/README.md

 2. KaliPAKU Terminal will be activated.
     ![KaliPAKU Terminal](https://user-images.githubusercontent.com/16553787/200162688-e8f11bce-890b-4af2-b58b-a284145ac24b.png)
 3. KaliPAKU Terminal
-Enter "5963" or "kp" or "kalipaku" in the kalipaku terminal to activate the KaliPAKU menu.
+Enter "kp" or "kalipaku" at the KaliPAKU terminal or enter the magic number "4649" to activate the KaliPAKU menu.
     ![KaliPAKU Terminal2](https://user-images.githubusercontent.com/16553787/200162695-00673373-877b-423d-9121-0aa2fb5fd6f2.png)
     ![KaliPAKU menu](https://user-images.githubusercontent.com/16553787/200162700-e34f1a4d-14f3-4b47-8cf4-0fd454158026.png)
 4. KaliPAKU Smart menu
 Entering the numeric key corresponding to the command to be used will build and execute the command.
 Also, press tab.
 The "Smart Menu" will open.
     ![KaliPAKU smart menu](https://user-images.githubusercontent.com/16553787/200162705-aa160b18-2f7c-4bc3-aa2c-4c6d361d1ab1.png)
 5. KaliPAKU Cheatsheet
 Here is a partial cheat sheet of commands that can be called up in the KaliPAKU menu.
 To check the cheat sheet, use "cs", "cheat", or "cheatsheet".
-You can also use the magic number "4649".
+You can also use the magic number "4936".
     ![cheatsheet](https://user-images.githubusercontent.com/16553787/200162706-4f6231c5-d96e-4788-8d64-786f949c2ff1.png)

 ---